Ismenama5s/haseeb-qureshi.github.io/_posts/2017-10-26-we-already-know-blockchains-killer-apps.md

 And it already does.
 In many jurisdictions, if someone wants to hedge against their local economy, escape currency controls, divest from a collapsing currency, or just commit some good old-fashioned tax evasion, Bitcoin is the most natural way to do it.

 #### Beyond economics
 I've often heard the argument: but gold is more than just the sum of its economic properties.
 There is a narrative valence around gold.
 Gold is the metal of kings, of legendary palaces, of ancient riches.
-The aura of gold is something Bitcoin can never replicate, much less replace.

 ![](http://www.ancient-origins.net/sites/default/files/field/image/Lost-City-of-Z.jpg)